johnmholmes/CANmINnOUT/README.md

 #define DEBUG 0       // set to 0 for no serial debug
 ```
 This define at circa line 73 allows various output reports to be made to the serial monitor
 for use in debugging.
-To enable these, change the vaue of DEBUG from 0 to 1.
+To enable these, change the value of DEBUG from 0 to 1.

 ```
 // module name